Slasher attacks Japan pop girl group AKB48 at fan event

 Fans vote each year to determine 64 of the most popular girls from a 237-member pool, who then rotate in and out of four main troupes and several affiliated groups, based on their popularity.

-The "AKB" in the group's name is a reference to Akihabara, Tokyo's high-tech mecca, where it has a theater.
+The "AKB" in the group's name is a reference to Akihabara, Tokyo's high-tech mecca, where it has a theatre.
 They are also popular overseas, with a sister group based in Jakarta.

 Every year fans elect the most popular members of the group, obtaining a ballot by buying the group's latest CD.
-Some hard-core fans buy hundreds to give their favorite a boost.
+Some hard-core fans buy hundreds to give their favourite a boost.

-A Tokyo concert by the group scheduled for Monday night has been canceled, as have other meet-and-greets, their management company said on its website.
+A Tokyo concert by the group scheduled for Monday night has been cancelled, as have other meet-and-greets, their management company said on its website.

 (Reporting by Elaine Lies; Editing by Clarence Fernandez)